brentos123/Active-Directory-Home-Lab/README_1.md

 ## Phase 7: Organizational Unit Structure

-Rather than dumping every account into the default `Users` container, I built a proper OU structure so I could target Group Policy and permissions by department — the way a real company would.
+Rather than dumping every account into the default `Users` container, I built a proper OU structure so I could target Group Policy and permissions by department, the way a real company would.

 ```
 Corporate_HQ